 We are proud to be a Gold ‘Rights Respecting School’.

-This is an award given to schools by UNICEF, a leading organisation for children and their rights.
+We are delighted that we have been reaccredited with this prestigious award by UNICEF, a leading organisation supporting children and their rights across the world.
 It supports schools across the UK to embed human rights in their ethos and culture.
 The award recognises achievement in putting the UNCRC at the heart of the schools practice to improve well-being and help all children realise their potential.

 It recognises the work that duty-bearers; teachers, staff and other adults, do to ensure that all children can access their rights as defined in the United Nations Convention on the Rights of the Child (UNCRC).